eXascaleInfolab/recimpute/README.md

 #### *eval* mode:

 - *-id*: Identifier of the save containing the models to evaluate.
 The saves are stored in the Training/Results/ folder.
 The id of a save is its file name (without its .zip extension).
 Expected: one identifier.
 Example: *0211_1723_53480*.
+- *-model_id* (optional): ID of the model to load and evaluate.
+If specified, only this model will be evaluated, otherwise, all models will be.
+The models' ID are listed in the outputs of the *train* modes.
+If set to -1, the model evaluated will always be the Voting Classifier that combines the knowledge of all the other classifiers.
+Expected: one model ID.
+Example: *745*.

 #### *use* mode: